rqtl/qtl2/pages/prep_do_data.md

-The arguments `gmap_file` and `pmap_file` indicate the names of the files that contain the genetic (`gmap`) and physical (`pmap`) marker positions.
+The arguments `gmap_file` and `pmap_file` indicate the names of the files that contain the genetic (`gmap`) and physical (`pmap`) marker positions, respectively.
 These are again each a vector of file names, since the files are split by chromosome.

 The argument `geno_file` indicates the name of the file with the DO genotype data (again, a